akgondber/npm-check-extras/readme.md

         --global          Look at global modules
         --store-history   Store info about packages actions history to a file (.npm-check-history.json) --skip-unused     Skip check for unused packages
+        --only-stats      Display only stats for updated/deleted packages and exit (it is applicable when you use --store-history option)
+        --names           Show package names when --only-stats option is being used --date            Show stats only for specific date when --only-stats option is being used

   Examples